weslleymurdock/MAUIDB/README.md

 - [LiteDB Studio](https://github.com/mbdavid/LiteDB.Studio) - Nice UI for data access
 - Open source and free for everyone - including commercial use
 - Install from NuGet: `Install-Package LiteDB`

+## Documentation site

+The repository ships with a DocFX site that combines conceptual guides and generated API reference content.
+See [`docs/index.md`](docs/index.md) for the table of contents and [`docs/CONTRIBUTING.md`](docs/CONTRIBUTING.md) for build instructions.

 ## New v5